 You and your child can also get to know the new child care setting and carers by making short visits together to the setting.
 Your child will get used to the new smells, toys, sounds, faces and voices.
 You can gently encourage your child to play with the toys and do some activities while you’re there.

-Reading or telling stories can be a safe way to explore strong emotions and help your child understand new events.
+Reading or telling stories can be a safe way for your child to explore strong emotions and understand new events.
 You could try picture books about starting child care or making new friends.
 Your local library might have some suggestions.
 Or you could make up stories to share with your child about the experience.
 It’s good to include all the feelings and experiences your child might go through – for example, happiness, fun, friendship, sadness, anxiety, apprehension and tiredness.

 And talking positively with your child about the new environment, friends, carers and activities will help both you and your child feel positive too.